aleksanderbl29/dawaR/README.md

 comes, this package will become deprecated and I will have another package ready to provide the same functionality.
 The service that is to replace DAWA is called Datafordeleren (The Data Distribution) and is in the works.
-Some functionality in relation to The Central Register og Buildings (BBR) has already been moved to the new service.
+Some functionality in relation to The Central Register of Buildings (BBR) has already been moved to the new service.

 If you know how to read danish (or use machine-translation) you can keep